Industry News

 Proofreading does not make it possible to validate a piece of content as a whole.
 It does not take strategic issues or the overall consistency of marketing content into account.

-Proofing: a pillar of content validation
+Proofing: the backbone of content validation

 Centralising feedback

-Structuring validations
+Structuring approvals

 Proofing makes it possible to set up a clear workflow to structure approvals.
 Each stage is defined and tracked.